 IROs should ensure that the PEP's effectiveness is scrutinised in sufficient detail as part of the Looked After Review and at other times if necessary.
 Where a child has Special Educational Needs, the IRO should ensure that the PEP review is linked with any review of those needs.The IRO should raise any unresolved concerns about a child's PEP or education provision with social workers and the VSH.

 Guidance on completing the PEP

-Date and Time of Next Meeting: This needs to be booked at the beginning of the meeting for a date no longer than six calendar months away.
+Date and Time of Next Meeting: This needs to be booked at the beginning of the meeting.
 It will usually take place at the educational setting that the young person attends.

 Meeting Attendance Sheet: Keeps a record of who attends the PEP meeting and who was invited to the meeting.

 Personal Details: Provides full information on young person including type of placement, legal status, contact details and arrangements for school trips.
 It is imperative that ALL adults ALLOWED to collect the child from school are recorded.

 School Information: Include child's year group, current school, a brief history of schools and personnel involved with the child / young person on a daily basis.

 Attainment - Early Years, Primary, Secondary and Post 16: A running commentary of the C/YP's progress must be recorded.
 This captures comprehensive information on past key stage attainment, current performance levels and predicted end of year targets.